wootencl/react-selectable-fast/README.md

 * `component` (String) The component to render.
 Defaults to `div`.
 * `allowClickWithoutSelected` (Boolean) When disabled items can be selected by click only if there are more than 1 already selected item.
 * `fixedPosition` (Boolean) Whether the `<SelectableGroup />` container is a fixed/absolute position element or the grandchild of one.
-* `dontClearSelection` (Boolean) When enabled, makes all new selections add to the already selected items, except for selections that contain *only* previously selected items—in this case it unselects those items.